HunterTidwell/gremlins/README.md

 Exploration of the gremlins puzzle on arbitrary graphs

 The puzzle goes like this.
 5 houses on a straight road.
-One house has a gremlen; you don't know which.
+One house contains a gremlin; you don't know which.
 Each day, you can check one house and you are guaranteed to find the gremlin if he's there.
-Each night, the gremlin must move to an adjacent house to where it was that day.
+Each night, the gremlin must move to an adjacent house.
-Can you find the gremlin?
-Can you do it in 6 days?
+Can you find the gremlin? ...Can you do it in 6 days?

 The more general puzzle, which you can explore here, is on an arbitrary graph of house connections.
 Build a graph by first placing houses in "place houses" mode.